Tungsten Inert Gas (TIG) or Gas Tungsten Arc Welding (GTAW):

-It is an arc welding process wherein coalescence is produced by heating the job with an electric arc struck between a tungsten electrode and the job.
-The electrodes used in this process are made of either Tungsten or Thoriated Tungsten.
-Thoriated Tungsten electrodes run cooler than plain tungsten electrodes and maintain square arcing ends but it is more expensive.
+TIG Welding is an arc welding process wherein coalescence is produced by heating the job with an electric arc struck between a tungsten electrode and the job.
+The electrodes used in this process are made of either tungsten or thoriated tungsten.
+Thoriated Tungsten electrodes run cooler than plain tungsten electrodes and maintain square arcing ends, but they are more expensive.

-A Shielding gas (Argon, Helium, Nitrogen, Carbon dioxide or a mixture of gases etc.) is used to avoid atmospheric contamination of the molten weld pool.
-The inert gas blanket shields the entire weld area from the atmospheric attack eliminating the need for any flux.
-General inert gas used is Argon though Helium or a mixture of the two may also be used.
-A filler metal may be added if required.
+A shielding gas (argon, helium, nitrogen, carbon dioxide, or a mixture of gases, etc.) is used to avoid atmospheric contamination of the molten weld pool.
+The inert gas blanket shields the entire weld area from atmospheric attack, eliminating the need for any flux.
+A general inert gas used is Argon, but helium or a mixture of the two may also be used.
+Filler metal may be added if required.

 When the arc is positive and the work is negative, these positive ions impinge upon the work and remove surface oxides or scale in the weld area.
-Argon is most commonly used of the shielding gases.
+Argon is the most commonly used shielding gas.
 So Argon is suitable for welding thinner material.

-Whereas Helium produces a higher arc voltage than Argon.
-This makes it more suitable for welding heavy sections of metal that have high heat conductivity or for automatic welding operations where higher welding speeds required.
+whereas helium produces a higher arc voltage than argon.
+This makes it more suitable for welding heavy sections of metal that have high heat conductivity or for automatic welding operations where higher welding speeds are required.

 TIG Welding Polarity:

-The current source may be either DC or AC depending upon application.
-DC straight polarity arc is used in metals other than aluminium and magnesium including copper alloys, cast iron, steel and stainless steel.
+The current source may be either DC or AC depending upon the application.
+DC straight polarity arc is used in metals other than aluminum and magnesium, including copper alloys, cast iron, steel, and stainless steel.
 It gives good heat concentration and produces welds that are deep and narrow.
 Welding rates are high and there is less distortion of base metal.
 DC reverse polarity is not generally used because it produces shallow and wide welds.
-AC arc is used for welding aluminium, magnesium, cast iron and a number of other metals.
-Penetration with AC arc is midway between the penetration produced by DC direct polarity and DC reverse polarity.
+An AC arc is used for welding aluminum, magnesium, cast iron, and a number of other metals.
+Penetration with an AC arc is midway between the penetration produced by DC direct polarity and DC reverse polarity.

-The process is most suitable for low gauge sheet metal welding and cannot compete with conventional shielded metal electrode welding for welding of heavier gauges due to the cost of inert gas.
+The process is most suitable for low-gauge sheet metal welding and cannot compete with conventional shielded metal electrode welding for welding heavier gauges due to the cost of inert gas.

 A high frequency, high voltage (100 kHz to 2 MHz, 2000 volts) low amperage current supply is often used in TIG welding to initiate the arc.
-This is to avoid the contamination of the electrode caused when the arc is initiated by short circuiting with the work piece.
-When electrode tip reaches within a distance of 3 to 2 mm from the job, a spark jumps across the air gap between the electrode and the job.
-The air path gets ionized and arc is established.
+This is to avoid the contamination of the electrode caused when the arc is initiated by short-circuiting with the workpiece.
+When the electrode tip reaches a distance of 3 to 2 mm from the job, a spark jumps across the air gap between the electrode and the job.
+The air path gets ionized and an arc is established.

-The superimposed high frequency current causes a spark to jump the gap between the electrode and the work piece.
-If a high frequency source is not available the arc can be initiated by scratch starting using copper striker plate to limit electrode contamination.
+The superimposed high-frequency current causes a spark to jump the gap between the electrode and the workpiece.
+If a high-frequency source is not available the arc can be initiated by scratch starting by using a copper striker plate to limit electrode contamination.
 Tungsten inert gas welding can be done in any position.
 Welding speeds of the order of 400 to 1000 mm per minute have been attained by manual process.
 The process can also be adapted to mechanized and automatic operation.

-1. No flux is used, hence there is no danger of flux entrapment when welding refrigerator and air conditioner components.
+1. No flux is used, so there is no danger of flux entrapment when welding refrigerator and air conditioner components.

-2. Because of clear visibility of the arc and the job, the operator can exercise a better control on the welding process
+2. Because of clear visibility of the arc and the job, the operator can exercise better control of the welding process

 3. This process can weld in all positions and produces smooth and sound welds with less spatter.

-1. Tungsten if it transfers to molten weld pool can contaminate.
-It is Hard and Brittle.
+1. Tungsten, if it transfers to a molten weld pool, can contaminate it.
+It is hard and brittle.

-2. Filler rod end can cause weld metal contamination
+2. Filler rod ends can cause weld metal contamination.

-3. Equipment costs are higher than that for flux shielded metal arc welding.
+- Equipment costs are higher than those for flux-shielded metal arc welding.